-Trend analysis showed a significant increasing trend in TDS since 2005 in Skeleton Lake North (Tau = 0.57, p < 0.001).
+Trend analysis showed a significant increasing trend in TDS since 2005 in Skeleton Lake North (Tau = 0.63, p < 0.001).

 Figure 9.
-Monthly TDS values measured at Skeleton Lake North between June and September over the long term sampling dates between 2005 and 2021 (n = 45).
-The value closest to the $15^{th}$ day of the month was chosen to represent the monthly value in cases with multiple monthly samples.
+Monthly TDS values measured at Skeleton Lake North between June and September over the long term sampling dates between 2005 and 2022 (n = 49).
+The value closest to the 15th day of the month was chosen to represent the monthly value in cases with multiple monthly samples.

 Due to the significant increasing trend of TDS in Skeleton Lake North, exploring the specific major ions which may be driving this trend is important to determine.
-Trend analysis of major ions at Skeleton Lake North, indicates that sulphate and chloride are likely the key parameters that are driving the increase in TDS (Figure 9).
-These two parameters display the greatest magnitude of change over time (slopes), while also displaying statistically significant increasing trends (p < 0.05).
-However, the magnitude of the slopes indicates that other parameters may also be contributing to the increasing TDS levels, and it's possible that calcium or magnesium might be important contributors to the increasing trend as well, but insufficient data prevents trends analysis of these parameters.
+Trend analysis of major ions at Skeleton Lake North, indicates that sulphate, chloride, and alkalinity (bicarbonate and carbonate) are likely the key parameters that are driving the increase in TDS (Figure 9).
+These parameters display the greatest magnitude of change over time (slopes), while also displaying statistically significant increasing trends (p < 0.05).
+However, the magnitude of the slopes indicates that other parameters may also be contributing to the increasing TDS levels, and it's possible that calcium might be important contributors to the increasing trend as well, but insufficient data prevents trends analysis of these parameters.

 Figure 10.
-Concentrations of TDS (top left, blue panel), major ions (sodium = Na+, magnesium = Mg2+, potassium = K+, calcium = Ca2+, chloride = Cl-, sulphate = SO42-), and total alkalinity (Alk., as mg/L CaCO3) measured monthly between June and September on sampling dates between 2005 and 2021.
+Concentrations of TDS (top left, blue panel), major ions (sodium = $Na^+$ , magnesium = $Mg^{2^+}$ , potassium = $K^+$ , calcium = $Ca^{2^+}$ , chloride = $Cl^-$ , sulphate = $SO_4^{2^-}$ ), and total alkalinity (Alk., as mg/L $CaCO_3$ ) measured monthly between June and September on sampling dates between 2005 and 2022.
 Also represented is the monotonic trend results for each parameter; test used (MK = Mann Kendall, SK = Seasonal Kendall), significance of test (p; assessed as significance when p < 0.05, marked with '\' if significant), and the slope of the trend.
 Test selection follows method outline in the ALMS Guide to Trend Analysis on Alberta Lakes.
 Note that some ions had insufficient data (\I.D.\) therefore trends were not calculated.
-The value closest to the 15th day of the month was chosen to represent the monthly value in cases with multiple monthly samples.
+The value closest to the $15^{th}$ day of the month was chosen to represent the monthly value in cases with multiple monthly samples.